12. Processing Data in Groups

 plt.show()

-Also, Figure 12.13 depicts all the cluster centres that the algorithm converged to.
-We see that we should not be trusting the results generated by a single run of a heuristic solver to the k-means problem.
+Also, Figure 12.13 depicts all the cluster centres to which the algorithm converged.
+We see that we should not be trusting the results generated by a single run of a heuristic solver to the \(k\)-means problem.

 (*)

-The scikit-learn package implements an algorithm that is similar
+The scikit-learn package has an algorithm that is similar

 to the Lloyd’s one.
 The method is equipped with